 Singapore’s success in attracting investments can be attributed to the presence of a highly efficient infrastructure – one which provides a secure environment to engage in business and/or research & development opportunities locally.
 Consequently, due to the ample opportunities for private enterprise, experimentation and/or leisure, this has led to firms and scholarly institutes finding their way into local commercial hubs.
 That said, here are a number of such business centres in Singapore:

-Located at Ayer Rajah Crescent, one-north aims to be Singapore’s go-to location for the research and development of the biomedical sciences, Infocommunication Technology (ICT) and the media industry.
+Located at Ayer Rajah Crescent, one-north includes itself as one of many commercial hubs.
+It aims to be Singapore’s go-to location for the research and development of the biomedical sciences, Infocommunication Technology (ICT) and the media industry.
 With its total size spanning over 200 hectares, the high-tech hub primarily consists of buildings dedicated to each of the abovementioned fields of study.

 Singapore’s largest biomedical research hub, also known as Biopolis, was established for the purpose of uniting public and private interests in the life sciences.
 The building is home to a combined research community comprising students and staff from all over the world and nearby public institutions.
 These include the National University of Singapore (NUS), Singapore Polytechnic and the Ministry of Education (MOE) among others.
 Likewise, the facility plays host to a number of industry-leading pharmaceutical companies looking to develop clinical drugs locally, such as the likes of Glaxosmithkline, Novartis and Isis Pharmaceuticals Singapore.